-- Dichotomous keys contain a series of steps, in which each step presents descriptions of two distinguishing features (e.g., Gram-positive or Gram-negative), with a direction to the next step in the key, until the identity is known.
+Dichotomous keys contain a series of steps, with each step presenting descriptions of two distinguishing features (e.g. Gram-positive or Gram-negative), with a direction to the next step in the key, until the identity is known.

-- The idea is that you use dichotomous identification keys alongside the traditional methods outlined above to help you identify your organism of interest.
+The idea is that you use dichotomous identification keys alongside the methods outlined above to help you identify your organism of interest.

-Although still widely used, traditional identification methods suffer from two major drawbacks.
-Firstly, they are only applicable to organisms that can be cultured in vitro.
-Secondly, some strains exhibit unique biochemical characteristics that do not fit the pattern of any known genus and species.
+Although still widely used, traditional methods for identifying microbes suffer from two major drawbacks.
+First, they are applicable only to organisms that can be cultured in vitro.
+Second, some strains exhibit unique biochemical characteristics that don’t fit the pattern of any known genus and species.

-Fortunately, many modern methods are not dependent upon live cultures, and they can often reveal minute differences between organisms that escape detection by traditional means.
+Fortunately, many modern methods for identifying microbes aren’t dependent on live cultures, and they can often reveal minute differences between organisms that escape detection by traditional means.

-- PCR, including Real-Time PCR is probably the most widely used molecular technique for microbial identification.
+- PCR, including Real-Time PCR, is probably the most widely used molecular technique for identifying microbes.
 Using PCR, one can rapidly detect and identify microbial species directly from clinical samples, thus speeding up diagnostic procedures.

 - Microarray-based microbial identification relies on the hybridization of pre-amplified microbial DNA sequences to arrayed species-specific oligonucleotide probes.
-Each probe contains a distinct dye that fluoresces upon hybridization.
+Each probe contains a distinct dye that fluoresces on hybridization.

-- Microarrays are a versatile tool, which facilitate the detection and discrimination of different microbial samples on a single slide.
-Microarray is a fast technique, and speed is important within the clinic for diagnosis and timely initiation of proper antimicrobial therapy.
+- Microarrays are a versatile tool, facilitating the detection and discrimination of different microbial samples on a single slide.
+Microarray is a fast technique, and speed is important in clinical settings for diagnosis and the timely initiation of proper antimicrobial therapy.

 - Microarray-based platforms typically use similar barcode regions as other PCR-based methods (above).